reach-sh/reach-lang/docs/dev/src/en/books/essentials/getting-started/wisdom-for-sale/index.md

 |Conflux|`"NET999:TYPE.CONTRACT:ACDWGDGH6DKDAJ528Y5CCWMX8NBVPHXU72S3FPF8CY"`|
 |Ethereum|`"0x403372276F841d7451E6417Cc7B17fDD159FE34C"`|

-In this tutorial, the seller outputs the contract information to the Seller Terminal, and the buyer copies & pastes the contract information from the Seller Terminal to the Buyer Terminal (including the quotation marks if persent).
+In this module, the seller outputs the contract information to the Seller Terminal, and the buyer copies & pastes the contract information from the Seller Terminal to the Buyer Terminal (including the quotation marks if persent).
 In real life, the seller would need to search for a contract name and its associated contract information in some repository.

 <button class="btn btn-success btn-sm" type="button" data-bs-toggle="collapse" data-bs-target="#fsci" aria-expanded="false">
   <i class="fas fa-info-circle me-2"></i><span>Storing and Finding Contract Information</span>